 In the second step, the job requirements are linked with a macroeconomic labor market model.
 Thereby, WifOR identifies the most important skills for the selected jobs in the future.

-Companies must prepare strategically for multiple megatrends, such as demographic change, digitalization, and socio-ecological transformation.
+Business must prepare strategically for a series of megatrends, such as demographic change, digitalization, and socio-ecological transformation.
 A Big Data Skills Analysis provides actionable reference points for making scientifically based decisions in these dynamic circumstances.
-The analysis enables HR managers to develop employees sustainably, plan targeted recruiting measures, offer employees long-term prospects – and thereby counteract the shortage of skilled workers at an early stage.
+The skills gap analysis enables HR managers to develop employees according to evidence-based objectives, plan targeted recruiting measures, and offer employees long-term prospects – thereby proactively counteracting the shortage of skilled workers.